kingigbozuruike/kingigbozuruike/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I dream to work for Microsoft.
-Yes Microsoft, not Google.
 So Microsoft, if you are seeing this, feel free to reach out to me for an internship.
 I would love that.
+Google's still cool though.
 - 🧨I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 🌱 I’m currently learning AWS, GCP and Azure.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.